ViktorMetodiev13/NFT-Collection-Stats-discord-bot/README.md

 * All that is left is to start the application.
 * Now the bot should be online and listening to comamnds.

+# Important !!

+If you want to use the bot for other NFT sets you can do it by replacing the opensea api with other link.

+# How it looks like?
+Here is a screenshot: